Balancing Homeschooling and Work: Strategies for Success

 Sir Ken Robinson

-Not sure where to start?
 If self-directed learning is new to you then start small with projects and activities you know your child will love.
 Help set them up with tasks that are easy enough for them to accomplish.
-And celebrate their achievements to encourage them to delve deeper into independent learning.
+And celebrate their achievements to encourage them to delve deeper into independent work.

 If your career path requires you to work out of the home, or at least distraction-free, during work hours you might need childcare solutions.
 Homeschooling is the perfect lifestyle to find opportunities to occupy your children while you work.
 You might connect with other homeschooling families in your area and share child-minding so you can get work done.
-You might arrange or attend a coop where your children participate in learning activities while you get a break to work.
+You might arrange or attend a co-op where your children participate in learning activities while you get a break to work.
 Or you might take your laptop to your children’s regular sport, music, or other activities and squeeze in some work time.
 Another option is to hire a babysitter or nanny.
 You could do this for your own family or even collaborate with some other local families and split the cost.
 Homeschooling might seem like a barrier to work, but in reality it is such a flexible approach to parenting and education it provides the perfect opportunity to fit in work.

 Balancing homeschooling registration requirements

 At the end of all this it is important to make sure you can dedicate enough time to homeschooling your children.
 Of course this can be challenging, but you will quickly find your groove.
 And once your routines are more predictable and solid you will be well on your way to creatively squeezing more homeschooling opportunities around your work.
+You don’t need to to replicate a public school schedule, but you will feel better about yourself and your homeschool if you are doing both things well.

 Not sure where to start?
 Could you consider schooling outside of traditional hours such as early in the morning, late evening, or on weekends?
 That could free up some work hours during your day.
 Could your work become a part of your child’s education?
 Do you use a skill, knowledge, or trade that your child could learn from you?
 For example, if you run your own business including your child in your bookkeeping can tick math, business, and economics topics.
 Are you a writer?
 Ask your child to proofread your work to enhance their literacy skills.
 If you need some tips about how to put this life-based learning onto paper for your homeschool registration, download my free ebook here.